tanboonjoon/main/docs/DeveloperGuide.md

 1. `Logic` invokes the `Parser` class to parse the user command.
 2. Upon recognizing the command, it sends the arguments to the `CommandParser` class, which recognizes the remaining arguments.
 3. This information is then captured in a `Command` object which is executed by the `LogicManager`.
-4. The command execution can affect the `Model` (e.g. adding a task) and/or raise events.
+4. The command execution can affect the `Model` (e.g. adding a person) and/or raise events.
 5. The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the `Ui`.

 Given below is the Sequence Diagram for interactions within the `Logic` component for the `execute("delete 1")`